josephkligel/Programmapedia/PyGuides/airef.md

 ## Action Selection Policies
 Different action selection policies exist to better manipulate the agent's reponses in the environment.
 An agent can get stuck in a local maximum state, which is when it acquires the highest award despite the potential of a more efficient action.
-This local maximum state is not beneficial as it does not exploit the best option.
+This local maximum state is not entirely  beneficial as it does not exploit the best of all options.
 Therefore, tweaks where the action policy weighs actions differently instead of choosing a maximumally rewarded action are implemented.
-For example, an agent may be programmed to choose a completely different action from the most plausible one in order for it to continue learning and developing the best policy
+For example, an agent may be programmed to choose a completely different action from the most plausible one in order for it to continue learning and developing the best policy.